Skip to content

 4) The contract package

-Once we have collected all the information that is required, copies of all the relevant documentation will be forwarded to your buyer's solicitor for him to investigate your legal title to the property.
-He may raise some additional enquiries, which we may need to refer to you if we require further information.
-At this stage we will ask you to sign the contract.
+Once we have collected all the information that is required, copies of all the relevant documentation will be forwarded to your buyer's solicitor for them to investigate your legal title to the property.
+They may raise some additional enquiries, which we may need to refer to you if we require further information.
+If the documentation is approved by both sides at this stage then we will look to send this out to you for signing in readiness which will then be held on our file until such time as we are ready to exchange contracts .
 We are merely getting it signed in readiness for an exchange of contracts, you will not be committing yourself to the sale at this stage.

 5) Exchange of contracts